-On December 6, the Southern California Region, which includes Santa Barbara, met the metrics for the more restrictive Stay at Home Order for three weeks.
-The Order further restricts business operations and travel.
-Bars, Wineries, Personal Services, Hair Salons and Barbershops will be temporarily closed.
-Sectors that will remain open are Schools with waivers, Critical Infrastructure, Retail @ 20% and Restaurants (take-out and delivery only).
+On December 6, the Southern California Region, which includes Santa Barbara, met the metrics for the more restrictive Regional Stay at Home Order.
+The Order further restricted business operations and travel.
+Bars, Wineries, Personal Services, Hair Salons and Barbershops were temporarily closed.
+Sectors that remained open were Schools with waivers, Critical Infrastructure, Retail @ 20% and Restaurants (takeout and delivery only).
+The Regional Order was lifted on January 25 and the County reverted to the Purple Tier status.
+The County issued a Health Officer Order effective January 26 at 8a.m providing for activities consistent with the Purple Tier resume.

 In December 2020, the federal government approved further funding and COVID relief, which provided over \$900billion in a variety of categories, including relief for businesses another round of Paycheck Protection Program, Economic Injury Disaster Loans (EIDL), cultural venues, transportation, and schools.
+Congress is currently considering the proposed Coronavirus Local Fiscal Relief Recovery Fund that would use a formula that divides \$130.2 billion for local aid evenly between cities and counties.
+Cities would receive their allocation according to a modified form of the Community Development Block Grant formula and county funding would be allocated according to population.
+The County's estimated allocation is \$87 million.
+Funds would be available until expended and the County could use the funds to: